apiflask/apiflask/docs/openapi.md

 ### Operation `summary` and `description`

-By default, APIFlask will use the name of the view function as operation summary.
+By default, APIFlask will use the name of the view function as the operation summary.
 If your view function is named with `get_pet`, then the `summary` will be "Get Pet".

 If the view function has docstring, then the first line of the docstring will be used